MicrosoftDocs/memdocs/sccm/comanage/overview.md

 <!-- 1350871 -->
 Co-management enables you to concurrently manage Windows 10 devices by using both Configuration Manager and Microsoft Intune.
 It lets you cloud-attach your existing investment in Configuration Manager by adding new functionality.
 By using co-management, you have the flexibility to use the technology solution that works best for your organization.

 When a Windows 10 device has the Configuration Manager client and is enrolled to Intune, you get the benefits of both services.
 You control which workloads, if any, you switch the authority from Configuration Manager to Intune.
-Configuration Manager continues to manage all other workloads.
-These workloads include those that you don't switch to Intune, and all other features of Configuration Manager that co-management doesn't support.
+Configuration Manager continues to manage all other workloads, including those workloads that you don't switch to Intune, and all other features of Configuration Manager that co-management doesn't support.

 You're also able to pilot a workload with a separate collection of devices.
 Piloting allows you to test the Intune functionality with a subset of devices before switching a larger group.